Leap of Faith (musical): Production history

 A workshop was held in May 2008, with Taylor Hackford directing.
 The cast included Raul Esparza as Jonas Nightingale and Elizabeth Stanley as Marla McGowan.
-At the time, producer Tom Viertel said :"As with any productive workshop of a new musical, we learned a lot about 'Leap of Faith' last month, including what works well and what needs work.
+At the time, producer Tom Viertel said :"As with any productive workshop of a new musical, we learned a lot about Leap of Faith last month, including what works well and what needs work.
 But we have no plans and have made no decisions to alter the creative team in any way whatsoever."

 Another workshop was held in New York in early 2010, with Sutton Foster and a new director, Rob Ashford.

-Leap of Faith, with Rob Ashford as director and choreographer, made its world premiere at the Ahmanson Theatre in Los Angeles.
+Leap of Faith, with Rob Ashford as director and choreographer, made its world premiere at the Ahmanson Theatre in Los Angeles, starring Esparza and Brooke Shields.
 Previews commenced on September 11, 2010, opening night was on October 3, with the run ending October 24.

 The show opened on Broadway at the St. James Theatre in previews on April 3, 2012, officially on April 26.
-Raul Esparza, Jessica Phillips and Kendra Kassebaum played the lead roles, with direction by Christopher Ashley and choreography by Sergio Trujillo.
+Esparza, Jessica Phillips and Kendra Kassebaum played the lead roles, with direction by Christopher Ashley and choreography by Sergio Trujillo.
 The book was revised by Warren Leight.
-Menken discussed the style of the songs: "Menken told Playbill.com that his score is flavored with the sounds of gospel, country and American roots music."
+Composer Alan Menken discussed the style of the songs to Playbill as "flavored with the sounds of gospel, country and American roots music."

 The production closed on May 13, 2012, after 24 previews and 20 performances.
-It was reported (by The New York Times) that the entire $14 million investment was lost.
+It was reported by The New York Times that the entire $14 million investment was lost.